-Herbert Nitsch is a freediver from Austria.
-He holds records in all of the disciplines of the AIDA International, which is an international organization that fosters and promotes freediving.
+Herbert Nitsch is the freediving World Champion.
+He holds records in all of the disciplines of the AIDA International.
 In 2012 he surpassed his own previous record and reached 253 meters in the no-limit discipline.
-He is a former commercial pilot.

 ¨If you walk the path someone else has walked before, you can only be as good as him or her.¨

 I have a profound admiration for Herbert, and it is not because of his achievements as a freediver.
 It is because he doesn´t take things on face value.

 How Herbert Nitsch manages to succeed with only 10% of what his competitors train.

 What the most valuable and important skill is to excel in free diving.

 How a deep dive attempt looks like.